Thepowerofagod/Blue-Team/README.md

 User: Admin, Password: Admin
 ```
 ## Application and Execution Control
 All methods to preven the execution of malicious code on the endpoint.
 Things like Access Control ACLS, application white lists, anti executionsoftware AV or end point protection application controls, UAC, digital signatures, reputation systems, parental controls, software restriction policies and so on.
+Mostly use a form of application white listing to ensure the only specifically selected objects or programs and software libraries are executed.
+Use white listing on host and use a VM to be more dynamic.
 - Windows
     - Application control
     - Exploitation Prevention